Zu den Inhalten springen

 Brief CV:

-Joachim Greiner studied Electrical Engineering and Information Technology at the Karlsruhe Institute of Technology (KIT) and obtained his Master of Science in 2018.
+Joachim Greiner (www.joegreiner.de) studied Electrical Engineering and Information Technology at the Karlsruhe Institute of Technology (KIT) and obtained his Master of Science in 2018.
 For his Bachelor’s thesis, he investigated the formation of intracardiac electrograms around ablation lesions in a computational model at the Institute of Biomedical Engineering (IBT) at KIT.
 From 2017-2018 he visited Prof. Frank Sachse's Lab at the Cardiovascular Research and Training Institute (CVRTI, University of Utah) and analysed tissue microstructure in normal and infarcted hearts.
-During and following to his research stay, he wrote his Master's thesis on the 'Confocal Microscopy-Based Estimation of Passive Conductivity Tensors in the Normal and Infarcted Heart'.
-Joachim Greiner joined the 4D Imaging and Computational Modelling sections at the IEKM as a PhD student in 2019.
+His current research at IEKM integrates 'dry-lab' with 'wet-lab' approaches to advance cardiomyocytes' spatial and temporal characterization.
+In the 'wet lab', he enjoys working on cardiomyocyte isolation, tissue slice culture, (3d-printed) DIY lab equipment, confocal microscopy, and electron tomography.
+In the 'dry lab', he applies deep learning, computational modeling, image analysis, and data visualization to support his research.

 Selected Publications: